petrobras/3W/README.md

 Creating a dataset and making it public to be openly experienced can greatly foment the development of tools that can:

-* Improve the process of identifying undesirable events in offshore wells production;
+* Improve the process of identifying undesirable events in the drilling, completion and production phases of offshore wells;
 * Increase the efficiency of monitoring the integrity of wells and subsea systems, whose related problems can generate invaluable losses for people, environment, and company's image.

 ## Strategy

-The 3W is the pilot of a Petrobras' program called [Conexões para Inovação - Módulo Open Lab](https://tecnologia.petrobras.com.br/modulo-open-lab).
+The 3W is the first pilot of a Petrobras' program called [Conexões para Inovação - Módulo Open Lab](https://tecnologia.petrobras.com.br/modulo-open-lab).
 This pilot is an ***open project*** composed by two major resources:

 * The [3W dataset](#3w-dataset), which will be evolved and supplemented with more instances from time to time;
 * The [3W toolkit](#3w-toolkit), which will also be evolved (in many ways) to cover an increasing number of undesirable events during its development.